barseghyanartur/django-fobi/README.rst

 There might be cases when you want to override certain translations.
 It's easily achievable with introduction of custom locale paths in your project.

-See the following as a good example of overriding some English labels.
+See the following as a good example of overriding some English plugin labels.

 - `custom settings
   <https://raw.githubusercontent.com/barseghyanartur/django-fobi/master/examples/simple/settings/alternative_labels.py>`__